Anarcha Westcott: Remembrance

 Feminist hardcore punk band War on Women wrote a song called "Anarcha" on their 2018 album "Capture the Flag", honouring Anarcha Westcott.
 It denounces the actions of Sims and their impact on Anarcha and the other two named women he is known to have experimented on, as well as the more general context of men imposing their will on the bodies of women, as a way of remembering all the other women who suffered similar fates and whose names were ignored and forgotten at the time.

 In 2021, artist Michelle Browder toured the country raising funds and asking for donations of discarded metal objects, which she would weld to construct a 15-foot memorial to Anarcha Westcott and two other women (Betsey and Lucy) who were experimented on by Sims.
 The work, the Mothers of Gynecology Monument, was completed in San Francisco and the sculpture was erected in Montgomery, Alabama, as part of a wider campus project to bring awareness to the Mothers of Gynecology Movement.

+In 2024, I Be Black Girl, described in local media as Nebraska’s only reproductive justice organization, opened the Anarcha Center in North Omaha, naming the community hub in Anarcha’s honor.
+Located at 2306 North 24th Street, the center was created as a permanent home for the organization’s programming and as a gathering space for cultural events, shared learning, wellness, and community care.
+I Be Black Girl described the center as a way to honor Anarcha, along with Betsey Harris and Lucy Zimmerman, by connecting their histories to ongoing work addressing Black maternal health, birth outcomes, and community wellbeing, while also creating space to imagine what could have been possible for Anarcha’s life and the lives of others.